-The Deep Creek Mountains are discussed in the book on pages 353 to 353.
+The Deep Creek Mountains are discussed on Pages 353-355 of the book.

 The range contains more than 30 ranked summits and good, high access to the peaks located around Deep Creek Peak.
 Access to other sections of the range is hit or miss due to private property issues.
-The northern portion of the range is part of the Fort Hall Indian Reservation and the peaks located in the reservation are not available to the public.
+The northern portion of the Deep Creek Mountains is located on the Shoshone-Bannock Fort Hall Reservation.
+Access is not open to the public.
+Livingston Douglas discusses the current status of Reservation land and the peaks found there in his article Reservation Peaks of the Northern Arbon Valley.